ldapple99/personal-website/content/posts/confusion-of-the-month-esoteric-programming-languages-what-are-they-why.md

 ### What exactly is an "Esoteric Programming Language"? :thinking:

-Before diving into some of my favourite esoteric programming languages, I think it will be worthwhile to discuss what it actually means for a programming langauge to be considered *esoteric*.
-Usually esoteric programming languages are written as parodies to the natures of widely-used programming languages (such as C#, FORTRAN).
-Although they can also be composed to test the boundries of programming language design, to create art, or even to generate a hacking interface to another language.
+Before diving into some of my favourite esoteric programming languages, I think it will be worthwhile to discuss what it actually means for a programming language to be considered *esoteric*.
+Usually, esoteric programming languages are written as parodies to the natures of widely-used programming languages (such as C#, FORTRAN).
+Although they can also be composed to test the boundaries of programming language design, to create art, or even to generate a hacking interface to another language.
 Usually (and often thankfully), esolangs are not designed for serious programming. :relieved:

 ### INTERCAL

 Designed by two Princeton University students, Don Woods and James M. Lyon, in 1972, INTERCAL (*aka the Compiler Language With No Pronounceable Acronym*) was originally designed as a satire on the structures of the programming languages that were there at the time (mainly FORTRAN).
-Most of the design choices in composing INTERCAl was chosen such to make the programmer's life as unpleasing as possible when using it by including statements such as `READ OUT` , `IGNORE`, or `FORGET`.
-I think one of the most interesting design choices in INTERCAL is the `PLEASE` modifier, which if not used enough in a program causes the rejection by the compiler with an error stating that the program is considered "*insufficiently polite*". *Meanwhile* if the `PLEASE` modifier is used too often, then that is grounds for another compiler rejection with an error of the program is considered "*excessively polite*".
+Most of the design choices in composing INTERCAL was chosen such to make the programmer's life as unpleasing as possible when using it by including statements such as `READ OUT` , `IGNORE`, or `FORGET`.
+I think one of the most interesting design choices in INTERCAL is the `PLEASE` modifier, which if not used enough in a program causes the rejection by the compiler with an error stating that the program is considered "*insufficiently polite*". *Meanwhile,* if the `PLEASE` modifier is used too often, then that is grounds for another compiler rejection with an error of the program is considered "*excessively polite*".

 Here is the standard "Hello World" program written in INTERCAL: